mbfoss/neotasks.nvim/README.md

-- `context` is a fresh table per task run, so a matcher can carry state between lines — e.g. remembering a location printed on a preceding line and attaching it to the diagnostic that follows (how `gcc` resolves template “required from here” chains).
+- `context` is a fresh table per task run, so a matcher can carry state between lines — e.g. remembering a location printed on a preceding line and attaching it to the diagnostic that follows (how `gcc` resolves template "required from here" chains).
 - Register at `setup` time or any point before the task runs.
 - Registered names appear in LSP completion for `quickfix_matcher` and shadow a built-in of the same name, so `gcc` or `unix` can be replaced.